-The amount of exercise that your dog needs will depend on lots of different factors including their breed, age, health and personality.
+The amount of exercise that your dog needs — and how often you should walk your dog — will depend on lots of different factors including their breed, age, health and personality.

 If you are thinking about getting a dog, it’s a good idea to have a look at their exercise needs to see if they align with your lifestyle.

 If you have plenty of free time, enjoy an active lifestyle and are prepared to dedicate a few hours of your day to long walks, or are prepared to use a dog walker, then you have a lot of options when it comes to choosing a breed.

 Working dogs and dogs with a sporting nature will require lots of daily exercises, up to 2 hours a day.

 Breeds that typically require around 2 hours of walking include:

 If you have a busy lifestyle and are out of the house for most of the day, it might be best to choose a breed that requires a less intense exercise routine.

 Examples of breeds that typically require 30 minutes - 45 minutes of exercise:

 If you have a bit more spare time but you’re looking for a dog that doesn’t need to walk for miles and miles, there are lots of dog breeds that sit in the middle of the activity spectrum.